 Staff within school have different levels of expertise in order to support pupils with special educational needs:

-Awareness – this is basic awareness of a particular type of SEN. All staff who come into contact with the pupil will have this level of training and it will be carried out by the SENCO, SENIT, Educational Psychologist or other specialist service.
+Awareness – this is basic awareness of a particular type of SEN. All staff who come into contact with the pupil will have this level of training and it will be carried out by the SENDCO, SENIT, Educational Psychologist or other specialist service.

 Enhanced – this level of training will be carried out by staff working with the pupil regularly, such as class and subject teachers, and will focus on how teaching and learning can be adapted to meet the pupil’s needs.
 The training can be carried out by SENIT, Educational Psychologists, staff from special schools or other specialist services.

 Specialist – this is in-depth training about a particular type of SEN for staff who will be advising staff who support pupils at an enhanced level.
-This could be a specialist SEN teacher or a SENCO if they had appropriate qualifications.
+This could be a specialist SEN teacher or a SENDCO if they had appropriate qualifications.

 Transitions can be difficult for a child with SEN and we take steps to ensure that any transition is a smooth as possible.

-• Before your child moves to Carr Hill Community Primary School, we will discuss the needs of your child with staff at their current school.
+- Before your child moves to Carr Hill Community Primary School, we will discuss the needs of your child with staff at their current school.
 We will also arrange for your child to visit us, have a look around the school and meet their new teacher/classmates.
 We also speak to parents before their child begins at the school as they know their child better than we ever can.
 We will develop a personal transition plan for your child with their current primary school and review staff training to ensure that the staff teaching your child have a knowledge of their needs.
 If your child has an Education, Health & Care Plan they must have had an annual review before they move from their current school to Carr Hill.

-• When moving classes in school, information will be passed on to the new class teacher in advance and a planning meeting will take place with the new teacher.
+- When moving classes in school, information will be passed on to the new class teacher in advance and a planning meeting will take place with the new teacher.
 All Learning Plans will be shared with the new teacher.

-• If your child is moving to another school we will contact the SENCO at the new school and ensure they know about any special arrangements or support that needs to be made for your child.
+- If your child is moving to another school we will contact the SENDCO at the new school and ensure they know about any special arrangements or support that needs to be made for your child.
 We will also make sure that all records about your child are passed on as soon as possible.
 Where possible your child will visit their new school before they begin and in some cases staff from the new school may visit your child in Carr Hill.
 If your child has an Education, Health & Care Plan they must have an annual review before they move to another school.

 Academic Support